 He beat out 2 fellow classmates for the 30-thousand dollars in tuition funding.

-Ah-Khang’s parents came to America when he was 8, and he has been a model student since learning perfect English quickly.
+Ah-Khang’s parents came to America when he was eight months old, and he has been a model student since learning perfect English quickly.

 We asked him what his advice to younger students is.